RafaelDGP/Bing-Auto-Search/README.md

 # Bing-Auto-Search
-Searches automatically in your browser for easy points in microsoft rewards.
+This is a script designed to maximize your microsoft rewards points while being AFK.
+This script searches automatically in your Bing browser (or any other) with just one click.
+You can change the delay to search faster or slower.
 # How to execute
 ## Execute these commands in the terminal:
 `pip install pyautogui`